The story of the Port Arthur Historic Site is a story of many people, places and moments.

 Search the convict recordsStart your search

-Our research team can help you with research into Tasmanian convicts – whether they came to Port Arthur or not.
+The Port Arthur Historic Site Management Authority has a range of resources to assist anyone in undertaking research.
 We can also help you to research non-convicts who had a relationship with Port Arthur or the Tasman Peninsula – for example, a Medical Officer, Commandant or Overseer.